Kartik Aaryan's First Look In 'Pati Patni Aur Woh' Becomes A Meme! View The Hilarious Ones Here

 Dating Vs Wedding

 The cool and funky look during the dating days goes totally off when it comes to seeing a girl for marriage.
-The rules for dating and arranged marriage are on the opposite sides and Indian guys have learnt the art pretty well.
+The rules for dating and arranged marriage are completely opposite and Indian guys have learnt the art pretty well.

 |